rbalicki2/chameleon/README.md

 ## What is Chameleon?

 Chameleon is a library that allows you write components that are styled differently depending on where they are in your app.
-For example, a `Header` component might render at 40px by default, or at 35px within a panel.
+For example, a `Header` component might render at 40px by default, or at 35px within a `Panel`.
 It might be colored blue by default, or yellow in night mode.

 The goal of Chameleon is to allow you to completely separate styles from business logic: *never muck around with styles again!*